 (109 miles, 7/10 days)

-This is a cracking ‘little’ long distance trail taking in great chunks of moorland and cliff edge walking with lesser time spent beside the rivers which carve deeply in to the high moorland plateau.
-I say little but that does not mean that it is either worthy or a big effort, just compared to the Coast to Coast and Pennine Way it is shorter .
-However it is wonderfully planned and visits nearly all the sites and scenes which typify the North York Moors – it is true that once you have done the Cleveland Way you have done the North York Moors with its coast.
-Every day brings a present surprise and much to see with names just rolling off the tongue; Rievaulx Abbey, Mount Grace Priory, Roseberry Topping, Robin Hood’s Bay to name just a few.
+This is a cracking ‘little’ long distance trail taking in great chunks of moorland and cliff edge walking and to a lesser extent the rivers which carve deeply in to the high moorland plateau.
+I say ‘little’ but that does not mean that it is either worthy or a big effort, just compared to the Coast to Coast and Pennine Way it is shorter .
+However it is wonderfully planned and visits nearly all the sites and scenes which typify the North York Moors – it is true that once you have done the Cleveland Way you have done the best of the North York Moors with its Coast.

 The walk starts in the centre of the attractive market town of Helmsley and after passing through 60 odd miles of wild upland moors and hills drops down to the sea at Saltburn and spends its final 40 miles taking the cliff top path to a finish at Scarborough.
 It is this contrast which makes the Cleveland Way totally unique – no other long distance path combines moor and coast so successfully.